demenlee/awareNetwork/README.md

 The last step is to set up a network and connect to Ryu.

 If you need to show collected information, you can set the parameter in setting.py.
 Also, you can define your personal setting, such as topology discovery period, You will find out the information shown in terninal.

-Enjoy it!
-Good Luck!

-If you have any question, you can email me.
-Don't forget to STAR this repository!